scalastic/scalastic.github.io/_posts/en/2021-03-16-installer-java-sdkman.markdown

 #### Version

-Well, the candidate we are interested in is `Java`.
-Now let's take a look at its available versions.
+Now, let's focus on the candidate we're interested in: `Java`.
+Let's see the versions that SDKMAN offers us.

-Let's ask SDKMAN:
+To do that, let's query SDKMAN:
 {% highlight zsh %}% sdk list java{% endhighlight %}

-Here is the list I get:
+Here is the list I obtained:

 {% highlight output %}
 ================================================================================